ur369eth/ur369.eth/README.md

 ### Frontend-Backend Connection Verification:

 Works for both Classic and Quantum Protection, thus by requiring the Sign Key and/or the Quantum Resistant Sign Key (when enabled) to sign >> unauthorized direct access is prevented, ensuring that only onchain-verified-users can interact with the application.

-Note: Onchain-verified users does not relate nor indicates KYC (Know Your Customer); the onchain-verification, in this context, means the users having created their Sign Key and/or their Quantum Resistant Sign Key (optional).